MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

 ## Fight!

 It's time to get a one vs one battle happening!
-Create a method that will allow each hero to attack the other.
+Your job is to create a method that will allow each hero to attack the other.

+The `fight()` method will take an `opponent` as a parameter.
+An `opponent` is another instance of `Hero`.

+A single attack usually won't knock a hero out.
+The hero and oppoent will usually attack each other repeatedly before one of them is knocked!

 Because we don't know how many times our hero will need to attack -- it's best to use a while loop to continue the attack until someone dies.